 How much money was raised last year?

-The 2018 swimarathon raised £20,744.
-A cheque for £15,000 was presented to Time 4 Children, and the remainder paid to the other good causes chosen by the individual teams.
+The 2019 swimarathon raised £21,781.49.
+A donation of £15,000 was presented to Headway East Sussex, and the remainder paid to the other good causes chosen by the individual teams.

 Can I help on the day?